Listed buildings in Wincle

 Wincle is a civil parish in Cheshire East, England.
 It contains 25 buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II.
 The parish is in the Peak District National Park.
 It lies in the foothills of the Pennines and, apart from small settlements, is entirely rural.
 Most of the listed buildings are farmhouses and farm buildings, or houses.
-There are also six parish boundary stones that are listed.
-The other listed buildings include bridges, a church, and a school with attached master's house.
+Six parish boundary stones are listed.
+The other listed buildings include bridges, a church, and a school with an attached master's house.